qctmgmtfw-external/bmc/README.md

-README file for RR2 BMC module
+README file for RR10 BMC module
 ==============================

 We create this repository for Quanta BMC RR10 open source code.

-Build environment: Fedora12 32 bit OS
+Build environment: Ubuntu 14.04

 Please refer to master branch README.md for how to proceed BMC module modification.